Dry skin brushing has been done for centuries in Ancient Greece and especially in the holistic medicine of Ayurveda from India.

 A body brush has stiffer bristles and is great for the body, but not the face.
 You’d want a brush specifically designed for the face, see my dry facial brush and how to use it too.
 My dry body brush and dry facial brush are both made from sustainable bamboo wood and natural bristles.

 Why should we dry brush?
-Here’s 4 very good reasons:
+Here are 4 very good reasons:

 - To increase circulation, our circulatory system is what delivers vital nutrients and oxygen to every part of our body and pushes waste and toxins out.
 When our circulation is slow or stagnant, it can cause serious issues for our cells, organ function, energy levels and overall health.
 Even though the skin is our largest organ, it’s also the last to receive nutrients from the body, so dry brushing provides a much-needed boost of blood flow to keep skin nourished, clear and radiant.
 Increased blood flow helps our skin to glow!